President of Austria: Military

 The president is the commander-in-chief (Oberbefehlshaber) of the Austrian Armed Forces.
 This is perhaps the single most vague of any presidential powers; the extent of the president's authority as commander-in-chief is largely subject to interpretation.

 Although the president outranks the minister of defence and all military personnel in their capacity as commander-in-chief, presidential military authority is not expressly excluded from requiring countersignature or requests by the Constitution, meaning that this power can only be used in cooperation with the Cabinet.

 Since no president has ever made use of this power, precedents were never established.
 Day-to-day military operations are administered by the minister of defense, who is referred to as commander (Befehlshaber) of the Armed Forces by the Constitution.
 Defense policy and key decisions on the use of the military are usually made by the Cabinet as a whole.

-Following the collapse of the Habsburg monarchy, the Emperor of Austria, in his capacity as head of the Austro-Hungarian military, was succeded by the Principal Committee of the newly established National Council, which began serving as the main decision-making body of the Armed Forces.
+Following the collapse of the Habsburg monarchy, the Emperor of Austria, in his capacity as head of the Austro-Hungarian military, was succeeded by the Principal Committee of the newly established National Council, which began serving as the main decision-making body of the Armed Forces.
 In 1929, the Christian Social Party transferred supreme military authority from the Principal Committee to the president.

 The president also grants commissions to officers but not in their capacity as commander-in-chief.

 Ceremonial

 The Golden Badge of Merit, one of the Decorations of Honour.

 The president has various additional powers and duties, which are typically vested in a head of state.
 These include, for example, the creation and conferment of honorary and professional titles, and the purely symbolic right to legitimise illegitimate children at the request of their parents.

 The president also confers the Decorations of Honour for Services to the Republic of Austria, the most prestigious state decoration Austria has to offer.
 It is conferred for extraordinary achievements, especially in the areas of politics, science and culture, at the request of the Cabinet.
-The decorations consist of 15 classes, starting with the Bronze Medal and ending with the Grand Cross.
+The decorations consist of 15 classes, starting with the bronze medal and ending with the Grand Cross.
 The president automatically receives the Grand Cross upon assuming office.

 Another power is the bestowal of the Promotio sub auspiciis Praesidentis rei publicae, a golden ring serving as the highest possible distinction and decoration for doctoral students.